datacentric-group/datacentric/README.md

 We believe that writing software which manipulates data should be a solved problem, but it still is embarrassingly costly to write and maintain and that whose difficulties cause significant pain.

+Note that this initiative does not pretend to address all areas of software development, but we think that a lot of software development fits and benefits from this approach.

 ## Objectives

 1. To become a community for relevant discussion